F-SOociety/Front-end-back/README.md

     Chat: Navigate to the chat section and start messaging with other users.
 The messages will be encrypted on the client side before being sent to the server.

     Video Call: You can initiate video calls from the chat interface.
-The call is set up using WebRTC, ensuring a peer-to-peer connection for low-latency communication.
+Ensuring a peer-to-peer connection for low-latency communication.

     Encryption: All chat messages and video calls are encrypted using end-to-end encryption to ensure the security of your communications.
 Messages are decrypted only on the recipient's device.